 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.70 minutes getting to work every day.

-The education level of Peoria citizens is very high relative to the national average among all cities (21.84%): 34.92% of adults in Peoria have a bachelor's degree or even advanced degree.
+The population of Peoria is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.92% of adults in Peoria have a bachelor's degree or even advanced degree.

 The per capita income in Peoria in 2018 was $31,497, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $125,988 for a family of four.
 However, Peoria contains both very wealthy and poor people as well.